Gaurav370/Stock_prediction/README.md

-#Stock Prediction Using Machine Learning
+# 📈Stock Prediction Using Machine Learning

 This project explores various machine learning and deep learning techniques to forecast stock market performance using historical financial data, technical indicators, and sentiment analysis.
 It was developed as part of the M.Tech Dissertation at BITS Pilani.

-🔍 Objective
+## 🔍 Objective
 Analyze historical stock data to uncover key patterns and drivers of stock performance.

 Design and implement ML/DL models to predict future stock price movements.